yandexdataschool/mlhep2019/slides/day-4/readme.md

-# Slides for Bayesian machine learning lectures
+# Slides for day 4